xcbhx/Herd-Immunity-Simulation/ReadMe.md

 # Final Project: Herd Immunity Simulation

-Imagine you have been hired at a new startup working on health and medicine or the World Health Organization.
+_Imagine you have been hired at a new startup focused on health and medicine --- and the World Health Organization needs your skills a programmatic pandemic simulation specialist!_

-Your job is to create a simulation of herd immunity by modeling how a virus moves through a population where some (but not all) of a population is vaccinated against a virus.
+**Your job is to create a simulation of herd immunity by modeling how a virus moves through a population where some (but not all) of a population is vaccinated against a virus.**

-This ReadMe (project description and specs) is a draft to help you get started on the project and will be updated with more detail as we improve the project and answer questions.

 ## Table of Contents